TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/days/readme.md

 <br>

-Time went on, and it got worse.
+Time went on, and it only got worse.
 I started to feel queasy when I took the pills.
 When I took the pills, I became nauseous, and I started spending most Saturdays on the sofa.

 So I told the doctor, and she bumped up my folic acid from one a week to three a week.